Study Abroad Application Procedures

 Timeline for students studying outside the EU:

 If you were admitted to the University on a Study Abroad/North America/Australasia degree scheme or if you are on a standard Lancaster degree scheme but want to study abroad, you should contact your Departmental Study Abroad Adviser to express an interest in participating.
-You will also need to register your interest by completing the following form.

-The International Office holds general information sessions for all students interested in studying abroad during November.
+The Global Experiences Office holds general information sessions for all students interested in studying abroad during November.
 There are also specific information and drop-in sessions starting in December about how much it costs to study abroad and immigration requirements.
 You then research at which exchange university you would like to study .

 You will be asked to provide your Departmental Study Abroad Adviser with a shortlist of your preferred universities by the end of the Michaelmas term.